apacheignite/documentation/data-grid/page-memory.md

   ]
 }
 [/block]
-Right after that, an Apache Ignite cache can be mapped to that region.
+An Apache Ignite cache can be mapped to this region (see example below).
 To achieve this, the name of the policy has to be passed as a parameter to `org.apache.ignite.configuration.CacheConfiguration.setMemoryPolicyName(...)` method:
 [block:code]
 {
   "codes": [